I Tried 47 Different Things To Help My Anxiety – This Is What Stuck

 At this point, anxiety was costing me my social life, my job and my sanity and the diazepam (which, FYI, is not meant to be taken for longer than four weeks) seemed to be doing the same.
 I had to do something else.
 And so I did.
 Forty-seven things in fact.
 Over the past six years, I tried everything and anything in a bid to gain control over the disorder that, like a vine, had taken root in my mind and was slowly unfurling through my body.

 Some approaches were life-changing, some empowering, some bizarre and some downright useless.
-I looked to scientifically backed solutions advocated by the NHS and further afield, to more holistic approaches.
+I looked to scientifically backed solutions advocated by doctors and further afield, to more holistic approaches.

-I started with the more conventional methods recommended by my GP, things like cognitive behavioural therapy (available freely on the NHS) and mindfulness; an eight-week mindfulness course to be precise (I opted to do it through The Mindfulness Project for £325), where one entire hour was taken up by eating a raisin ("smell the raisin, rub the raisin between your fingers, roll it on your tongue").
-For a while, I practised being mindful for 45 minutes daily – but it became a chore and so I turned to mindfulness apps to help give me a focus.
-If you haven’t tried it, Happy Not Perfect (£38 for six months) is the best app I’ve found so far.
-It’s light-hearted, engaging and encourages manageable habits.
+I started with the more conventional methods recommended by my GP, things like cognitive behavioural therapy and mindfulness; an eight-week mindfulness course to be precise, where one entire hour was taken up by eating a raisin ("smell the raisin, rub the raisin between your fingers, roll it on your tongue").
+For a while, I practiced being mindful for 45 minutes daily – but it became a chore and so I turned to mindfulness apps to help give me a focus.

+I still use lots of the coping strategies I was taught during my CBT sessions.
+Practiced often, they help to rewire the way your brain works and create new neurolingual pathways and in turn, new, calmer habits.

 Advertisement

-I still use lots of the coping strategies I was taught during my CBT sessions.
-Practised often, they help to rewire the way your brain works and create new neurolingual pathways and in turn, new, calmer habits.

 Many of my 47 things weren't cheap so my decision to spend money on them was a conscious decision to spend less elsewhere.
-I wanted to prioritise my mental health and felt that, even if the thing I tried out didn’t work, I wouldn’t miss another dress from & Other Stories or an extra few takeaways.
+I wanted to prioritize my mental health and felt that, even if the thing I tried out didn’t work, I wouldn’t miss another dress from H&M or an extra few takeaways.
 I simply put my card down and accepted that I’d made the decision.

 The one I get asked about the most is F**k It therapy.
 People like the idea of it because being able to call a profanity 'therapy' feels thrilling.
 I came to it after a friend recommended John C. Parkin's book F**k It Therapy: The Profane Way to Profound Happiness, and unlike traditional therapy it doesn’t involve sitting on a sofa, talking about your feelings.